Suit over rape claim against filmmaker Haggis heads to trial

-The church has said it had no involvement in the allegations against Haggis.
+The church has said it had no involvement in the allegations against Haggis, and his accuser's lawyers have called it “a shameful and unsupported conspiracy theory unworthy of any trial proceeding.”

+But Judge Sabrina Kraus ruled last month that Haggis' lawyers can bring up Scientology, saying that “the jury is entitled to be informed of any possible motive (the) plaintiff may have and about the church’s efforts to discredit Haggis."

 No criminal charges were filed in connection with the publicist's accusation.
 Her lawsuit could mean a financial penalty, but not prison or probation for Haggis if she prevails.
 She is seeking unspecified damages.